 Classroom staff will use circle times to discuss and work through differences between pupils, and develop social skills.
 The aim will be to resolve conflict and help pupils understand differences.
-Pupils who need extra support can be referred to the School Family Worker.
+Pupils who need extra support can be referred to the School Family Worker or our Emotional Literacy Support Assistant (ELSA).

-Lunchtime mealtime supervisors will record in their yellow books any incidents that occur at lunchtime that needs monitoring.
-More serious incidents that occur at lunchtime that needs monitoring.
+Lunchtime mealtime supervisors will record in their yellow books any incidents that occur at lunchtime that need monitoring.
 More serious incidents are immediately reported to the SLT member on duty, who will respond and deal with the situation as appropriate.

 All staff will record incidents onto our online record keeping (CPOMS) as appropriate.
+The safeguarding team monitors and tracks such incidents looking for patterns of behaviour, which may be a cause for concern.